Renunciation

 MN1

-A liberated person, on the other hand, does not see themselves as a separate individual apart from the world.
-They have let go of all mind created views and perspectives.
+A liberated person, by contrast, no longer perceives themselves as a separate individual distinct from the world.
+They have relinquished all mind-created views and perspectives, no longer identifying with the constructs of the mind.

-They have realized the self-illuminating, knowing nature of awareness itself and dwell or abide in this awareness, which is free of clinging to the fabrications and objectifications created by the Five Aggregates.
+They have realized the self-illuminating, knowing nature of awareness itself, a state that transcends the fabrications of the Five Aggregates.
+Dwelling in this pure awareness, they remain free from clinging to the mental fabrications and objectifications generated by the Five Aggregates.

 Abandoning Defilements is the Path to Liberation

-In the second discourse of the Majjhima Nikaya (MN2), the Tathagata explains the various ways one can overcome desire, aversion, unknowing and self view by abandoning the defilements.
+In the second discourse of the Majjhima Nikaya (MN2), the Tathagata explains the different ways one can overcome desire, aversion, ignorance, and the view of self by abandoning the defilements.

 There are defilements to be abandoned by seeing,